Introduction

 diff A B

-The command shows the differences between files but also provides instructions on changing file A to match file B.
+The command shows the differences between files and provides instructions on changing file A to match file B.

 The instruction in the output is to replace (c) the third line (<Same line) from A (3c3) with the third line (>This is different) from B (3c3).